 For the reporting period, the cash receipts and payments statement must show the following amounts:

-• The entity’s total cash payments, showing a sub-classification of total cash payments using a basis of classification which is suited to the entity’s operations in a best manner; and
+- The entity’s total cash payments, showing a sub-classification of total cash payments using a basis of classification that is suited to the entity’s operations in the best manner; and

-• Cash balances which are coming at the start and end of the year.
+- Cash balances that come at the start and end of the year.

 Explanatory Notes and Accounting Policies